 We started playing upbeat music after dinner while we all clean up.
 We clean up after the meal and the main living spaces.
 When we all pitch in, the cleaning process is so much faster and it makes it routine.
 I used to try to have family clean-up before bed, but it was so hard to be consistent with it.
 There were so many other routines for bedtime that adding one more didn’t work well for us.

 These new small routines had a major impact on how our house runs and gave me momentum to continue to get my house into the peaceful oasis I wanted.
 We still have days where we slip up, but we are improving.
 What routines and tweaks have you made that helps you gain back your time?

-Download My 31 Tips on How I Became Debt-Free (including mortgage) by 31
+FREE MINI-COURSE: 31 Tips on How I Became Debt Free by 31:

 Becoming debt-free doesn’t have to be just a dream, it can be your reality.

 Get 31 of my best tips that helped us become debt-free by 31.